felixsch/gsoc2015-tinykdump/README.md

 ###Summary

-In every software development project the error analysis is one of most crucial parts when resolving issues.
+In every software development project error analysis is one of most crucial parts when resolving issues.
 In the current Linux kernel kdump<sup>[1](#kdump)</sup> is used to provide system logs and memory dumps immediately after the system crashes.
-This project's intention is to minimize issues within the kdump infrastructure and make use of the features of the modern Linux kernel.
+This project's intention is to minimize issues within the kdump infrastructure and make use of features of the modern Linux kernel.

 ###The project

-Advanced kernel debugging relies on a mechanism for analying the root cause of a kernel crash.
+Advanced kernel debugging relies on a mechanism for analyzing the root cause of a kernel crash.
 Kdump provides a memory dump and kernel buffer of the crashed kernel.
-The current implementation uses kexec<sup>[1](#kdump)</sup> to load a second kernel, the crashkernel, which is executed when the first kernel crashes, to capture the desired information.
+The current implementation uses kexec<sup>[1](#kdump)</sup> to load a second kernel, the crashkernel<sup>[*](#crashkernel)</sup>, which is executed when the first kernel crashes, to capture the desired information.
 To store the crashkernel, kexec reserves a fixed amount of physical memory which is available during kernel's start.
-Currently every distribution ship there own tools to manage loading the crashkernel image.
-Fedoras implementation<sup>[2](#kexec-tools)</sup> uses dracut to prepare the crashkernel image.
+Currently every distribution ships its own tools to manage loading the crashkernel image.
+Fedoras implementation<sup>[2](#kexec-tools)</sup>
+uses dracut to prepare the crashkernel image.
 The generated crashdump can be stored in several ways (harddisk, nfs-storage, usb, via ssh).

-The goal of the project is to resolve current issues and provide a more generic reliable way of retrieving kernel crash dumps.
+The goal of the project is to resolve current issues and provide a more generically reliable way of retrieving kernel crash dumps.
 Furthermore, it will coexist with the current kdump implementation.
 In order to remove the restriction of reserving the crashkernel memory at startup which renders the memory useless until a crashkernel is loaded, the kernel-side code of kexec will be improved by using the new re-factored contiguous memory allocator<sup>[3](#cma)</sup> (CMA).
 This makes the reserved memory reusable to movable pages until the crashkernel is loaded.

 Current crashkernel debugging is tedious because of the lack of a reliable way to make the kernel mode settings (KMS) cooperate with the kdump crashkernel, as this almost always results in no usable display output.
 To provide a way of debugging the crashkernel, pstore<sup>[4](#pstore)</sup> will be utilized to store the crashkernel's console output.

 Fedora's current implementation of the kdump service is powerful and offers several features.
-All the features comes with the price someone maintaining and testing the implementation.
-This might work in a static environment where the kernel rarely changes but Fedora is based on fast-paced development and therefore the changes happen frequently.
+All the features come at the price of someone maintaining and testing the implementation.
+This might work in a static environment where the kernel rarely changes but Fedora is based on fast-paced development and therefore changes happen frequently.
 Tinykdump will reduce features to gain more maintainability.
 The current kdump service utilizes dracut<sup>[5](#dracut)</sup> to generate the kernel images.
 To overcome the dependency on dracut, the goal is to write a service which generates kernel images by using the busybox-toolchain, usb drivers and makedumpfile.
-Therefore, instead of supporting several ways of storing the crashdump , tinykdump will only support external usb drives.
+Therefore, instead of supporting several ways of storing the crashdump, tinykdump will only support external usb drives.

 ###Benefits for Fedora and open-source community

    * By implementing a generic service with a minimized feature set and no dependencies to any initramfs generators, maintaining efforts can be reduced.
-Likewise porting the service to different platforms is made less troublesome.
+Likewise, porting the service to different platforms is made less troublesome.

    * The goal of tinykdump is to provide a reliable and uncomplicated mechanism for debugging the kernel, in order to simplify debugging kernel issues in Fedora.

    * Enabling pstore to store the crashkernel's console ouput makes it easier to discover potential issues in current crashkernel configurations.

    * Memory reusability is further maximized by providing patches to enable CMA support to kexec.
-In addition, low-memory systems can be supported due the reused memory and small crashkernel, generated by the user-space service.
+In addition, low-memory systems can be supported due to the reused memory and small crashkernel, generated by a user space service.

    * Patches for CMA support and pstore are useful not only to tinykdump, but also to kdump.